Hardware Review: Prismatic Afterglow controller for PC and XBox One

 If you’ve got Windows 8.1, Windows 10, or Xbox One, you should get 100% functionality from this thing and enjoy all the features.
 The headphone jack in particular seems really handy.
 The lights are fun and look really great.
 And the whole thing feels solid and really high quality.

 Thanks for reading.
-Please consider using my affiliate link to purchase this item from Amazon.
+Please consider using my affiliate link to purchase this item.
 It helps me keep this site alive.